paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-058-erodible-land-and-wetland-conservation-and-reserve-program.md

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–21 added subsec. (a) and struck out former subsec. (a).
+Prior to amendment, text read as follows: “The Secretary shall use $300,000,000 of the funds of the Commodity Credit Corporation for each of fiscal years 2019 through 2031 to carry out the program.”

 2022—Subsec. (a).
 Pub.
 L. 117–169 substituted “2031” for “2023”.

 2018—Subsec. (a).
 Pub.
 L. 115–334, § 2705(1), substituted “$300,000,000” for “$100,000,000” and “2019 through 2023” for “2014 through 2018”.